While it’s only become a more popular buzzword in the past decade, the concept of emotional intelligence skills has been around for at least 25 years.

 Listening to others

-Jan works at an advertising agency, and things can get a little hectic during the brainstorming process.
-Everyone’s struggling to get their opinion heard, thinking they have the best idea.
+Jane works at an advertising agency, and things can get a little hectic during the brainstorming process.
+Everyone struggles to get their opinion heard, thinking they have the best idea.
 Quite often, this leads to a lot of raised voices.
-When Bob presents a campaign idea, it’s difficult for him to get his point across without another team member talking over him, which demonstrates very little respect and can lead to hurt feelings.
+When Jane’s college Bob presents a campaign idea, it’s difficult for him to get his point across without another team member talking over him, which demonstrates very little respect and can lead to hurt feelings.

-Daniel is a parking inspector, and his job, unfortunately, means that sometimes people return to their cars to find him printing out a ticket.
+Daniel is a parking inspector, and this means that sometimes people return to their cars to find him printing out a ticket.
 Over the years, he’s learned that an authoritative, “only doing my job” attitude tends to provoke negative reactions from drivers.
 Often, these lead to complaints about his performance.

 When drivers catch Daniel printing out a ticket, he now starts their interaction with a smile.
-He asks how they’re doing, and whether they’re alright, then starts a chat about the weather.
-By detecting and attending to their emotions, then adapting his communications strategy using higher-level mental processes, he’s managed to reduce the complaints against him by 90%.
+He asks how they’re doing and then starts a chat about the weather.
+By detecting and attending to their emotions, then adapting his communication strategy using higher-level mental processes, he’s managed to reduce the complaints against him by 90%.
 He’s also successfully managed others’ emotions despite their potentially irrational behavior.

 Understanding others’ perspectives